-In The-NAEP assessments in other subjects given at intervals of four years or more, such as writing, science, history, geography, and civics, should have a core set of non-cognitive questions should be administered to the full sample, with different sets of longer, more extensive questionnaires being administered to smaller sub samples.
+In NAEP assessments given at intervals of four years or more, such as writing, science, history, and civics, a core set of non-cognitive questions should be administered to the full sample, with different sets of longer, more extensive questionnaires being administered to smaller sub samples.

-With states now required to participate in NAEP every two years, the total number of students tested has expanded substantially from what it was in the program's first decades.
-This makes even more compelling the case for limiting the NAEP background questionnaires and rotating the background questions.
+With states required to participate in NAEP every two years, the total number of students tested has expanded substantially from what it was in the program's first decades.
+This makes even more compelling the case for limiting the NAEP contextual questionnaires and rotating the background questions.